This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 This observational capacity is what makes the practice genuinely useful in daily life rather than just during meditation sessions.
 The steadiness developed while sitting quietly begins to transfer to how difficulties are met in ordinary moments.

-Bringing Mindfulness Into Daily Life
+Extending the Benefits Into Daily Life

 Noticing the sensation of walking rather than thinking about the destination.
 Paying full attention during a conversation rather than planning the next response.
 Feeling the warmth of a cup before drinking from it.